Moving On, Even When You're Broken: Fail-Active Trajectory Generation via Diffusion Policies Conditioned on Embodiment and Task: Introduction

 \section{Introduction}

-The Mars rover Opportunity’s robotic arm first stalled on November 25, 2005; its shoulder joint then experienced intermittent motor stalls for years, managed with voltage workarounds and revised stow procedures.
+The Mars rover Opportunity’s robotic arm first stalled on November 25, 2005; its shoulder joint experienced intermittent motor stalls for years, managed with voltage workarounds and revised stow procedures.
 Similarly, Curiosity’s drill paused sampling for roughly eighteen months until a hand-designed drilling method restored coring \cite{nasa_science_first_drilled_sample_2018, jpl_opportunity_shoulder_2008}.
 Cases like these underscore that failures in continuously operating systems are inevitable \cite{factory_efficiency_2020}.
 Prevailing safety standards mandate \textsl{fail-freeze} behavior, requiring robots to halt when faults are detected \cite{ISO10218-1, ISO13849-1, IEC60204-1}.
 The result is prolonged downtime and reduced autonomy.
-We target \textsl{fail-active} behavior, a stronger reliability goal in which robots maintain functionality, full or reduced, under fault conditions \cite{aero_reliability}.
-Fail-active behavior is how humans operate—we continue walking on a sprained ankle, writing with a non-dominant hand, going to work when we’ve had our hearts broken.
-Achieving fail-active behavior is technically challenging.
-Faults reshape what the robot can physically do: actuation failures (e.g., joint range and velocity restrictions) shrink the feasible workspace and degrade manipulability, electrical faults (e.g., brownouts) reduce control authority, sensor drift can distort state estimates, and end-effector wear (eg. lowered friction) degrades contact mechanics.
-In summary, failure turns previously feasible plans unactionable.
+In this work, we contrast this overly conservative approach with \textsl{fail-active} behavior, a more ambitious (and harder to achieve) reliability goal in which robots maintain functionality, full or reduced, under fault conditions \cite{aero_reliability}. \textbf{Fail-active behavior is how humans operate}: we continue walking on a sprained ankle, writing with a non-dominant hand, going to work when we’ve had our hearts broken.
+Importantly, achieving fail-active behavior comes with additional complexity.
+Faults reshape what the robot can physically do: actuation failures (e.g., joint range and velocity restrictions) shrink the feasible workspace and degrade manipulability, electrical faults (e.g., brownouts) reduce control authority, sensor drift can distort state estimates, and end-effector wear (e.g. lowered friction) degrades contact mechanics.
+Ultimately, these physical changes mean the robot can no longer move the way it originally planned.